JahedNaghipoor/ml-devops-dida-task/README.md

 You can now access the CLI with `python -m ml_devops_dida_task`.

 Open `http://0.0.0.0:8000/docs` in FastAPI and test the prediction with new text.
-Run `mlflow ui` and open `http://0.0.0.0:5000` to track experiements and registered models
+Run `mlflow ui -p 5000` and open `http://0.0.0.0:5000` to track experiements and registered models

 ### Testing